Dillan-Vassa/MyBlog/_posts/2025-07-18-Aurora-Forecast-Blog.md

 Here, I looped through NOAA’s `coordinates` data to find a matching latitude and longitude.

-If there is a match, it fetches the associated probability, located at index 2 - `[long, lat, probability]`.
+If there is a match, it fetches the associated probability, located at index 2 - `[long, lat, probability]`, as shown below...

 I was able to loop through NOAA’s data easily, because the original JSON had been converted to a Python dictionary through the `fetch_data` function.